UCAS code: W130

 You will establish strategies for presenting, evaluating and discussing your work with confidence.
 One-day events, visits, workshops, exhibitions and tutorials will punctuate periods of personal investigation and making.

-Experimentation is encouraged and weekly group crits analyse the context for siting work.
+Experimentation is encouraged and group crits analyse the context for siting work.
 You will compile thorough documentation of your work and ideas to evidence your professional practice skills.

 You will have visual culture options to choose from which will develop the contextualisation of your studio work.

 Towards the end of your study you will develop a self-initiated, highly motivated attitude to your practice and research.
 You will professionally install work with the added opportunity to participate in external exhibitions, which will be supported by tutorials, seminars, gallery visits and discussions.